tech-espm/pic-sortinghat/README.md

-# The Sorting Hat - A Neural Network Aproach #
+# SortingHat - A Neural Network Aproach #

-This Artificial Neural Network was developed in the IntelliJ IDE 2017.3.4 and using Java 1.8 for recognise, based on inputs, plants of the family _Iris_.
+This Artificial Neural Network was developed in the IntelliJ IDE 2017.3.4 and using Java 1.9 for recognise, based on inputs, the specialization fields at ESPM.

 -----------------------------------------------